-THIS PROPERTY INDICATES THAT THE FLOORING LEVELS ARE WITHIN THE AUSTRALIAN STANDARDS - Australian Standard® Inspection of buildings, Part 1: Prepurchase inspections- Residential buildings AS4349.1-2007.
+THIS PROPERTY INDICATES THAT THE FLOORING IS OUT OF LEVEL AS PER THE AUSTRALIAN STANDARDS - Australian Standard® Inspection of buildings, Part 1: Prepurchase inspections- Residential buildings AS4349.1-2007.

-We have taken photos of some areas whilst checking the floor levels to demonstrate our process, however at the time of the inspection, we had taken floor levels through out the building.
+We have taken photos of some areas whilst checking the floor levels to demonstrate our process, however at the time of the inspection, we had taken floor levels through out the building .
 The photos are just for you information and as a guide only.
+Any repairs, re-stumping and/or packing MUST be performed by qualified trades, whom take there own levels during the remedial works process.